pinaxe1/Arduino-DUMP/README.md

 # Arduino-DUMP
-This is just a dump of all my arduino things
+This is just a dump of all my arduino projects